sacha-l/substrate-seminar/scheduled/2023/01-31-brushfam-tools-and-demo.md

 # Build a simple voting dapp using Brushfam's tool suite for ink! smart contract development

 * ⚡️ Beginner friendly, Intermediate
-* 👤 Presenters: Dominik and Fedor (Developers at 727 Ventures)
+* 👤 Presenters: Dominik (Core Developer at 727 Ventures)
 * 📆 Date scheduled: January 31, 2023 (4PM CET)

 👉 [Join the livestream on Twitch](https://www.twitch.tv/polkadotdev) to participate and get your questions answered.